dendronhq/handbook/handbook/handbook.company.values.md

 ## Lookup

 Instead of _not invented here_, we believe in _building on what already exists_.
 We actively seek to find order in the universe and add our node on top of what already exists.
+This means keeping our own knowledge organized so its easier for others to re-use as well as considering existing solutions before implementing our own thing.

+### Key Principles

+#### Documentation First.

+In order to build on what exists, we need to first bring it forth into existence with writing.

 ### In Practice